browserengineering/book/book/styles.md

 <div style="background-color:lightblue"></div>
 ```

-More generally, a `style` attribute contains property/value pairs
+More generally, a `style` attribute contains property–value pairs
 separated by semicolons.
 The browser looks at those [CSS]
-property-value\index{css property value}
+property–value\index{css property value}
 pairs to determine how an element looks, for example to determine its
 background color.

 [CSS]: https://developer.mozilla.org/en-US/docs/Web/CSS

 To add this to our browser, we'll need to start by parsing\index{parsing}
-these property/value pairs.
+these property–value pairs.
 I'll use recursive *parsing functions*, which
 are a good way to build a complex parser step by step.
 The idea is
 that each parsing function advances through the text being parsed and
 returns the data it parsed.
 We'll have different functions for